disraptor/disraptor.github.io/docs/what-is-disraptor.md

 ## Authentication

 Your web application can make use of Discourse’s own authentication infrastructure.
 If a user is logged in via Discourse, Disraptor sends an `X-Disraptor-User` header with their user name to your web application.
 Similarly, the `X-Disraptor-Groups` header contains a list of associated groups.
-For now, only groups with the prefix `disraptor` are sent.

 Since Disraptor will only populate these header fields if there is any information to send, you can use the presence of the `X-Disraptor-User` header as the signal that the user is logged in.